launchdeckio/katapult/README.md

 Allows the specification of one or more commands that are run before any of the `build` commands are run. `install` commands are run by traversing the build tree, *starting* at the root directory.
 If any of the commands exits with a code other than `0`, the deployment is cancelled.

-> After execution of the `install` commands in any directory, the build tree is rescanned - `install` commands may therefore produce subfolders containing `.katapult.yml` files.
+> After execution of the `install` commands in any directory, the build tree is rescanned - `install` commands may thus produce subfolders in turn containing `.katapult.yml` files which will be processed in a same way.

 #### `build`